sinhvt3421/scann--material/README.md

 ## Using pre-built models

 In our work, we have already built models for the QM9 [1] and Material Project 2018 [2] datasets .
 The model is provided as serialized HDF5+yaml files.

+Please access [Models and data](https://figshare.com/projects/SCANN_models/181339) for downloading the models and preprocessed data.

 * QM9 molecule data:
   * HOMO: Highest occupied molecular orbital energy